-☐ the student's written complaint and copies of examinations and other papers the student may submit; \Box the instructor's written response to the student's complaint; \Box course materials including outlines, the syllabus, and the other materials describing course requirements and grading guidelines; $\ \square$ the instructor's grade file, including recorded evaluations of the work of all students in the class.

-The Dean will then evaluate whether the instructor violated his or her published grading guidelines or whether there is evidence of arbitrary, capricious, or biased behavior on the part of the instructor, which may have affected the process.
+\Box the student's written complaint and copies of examinations and other papers the student may submit; \Box the instructor's written response to the student's complaint; □ course materials including outlines, the syllabus, and the other material describing course requirements and grading guidelines; ls $\ \square$ the instructor's grade file, including recorded evaluations of the work all students in the class. эf The Dean will then evaluate whether the instructor violated his or her published grading guidelines or whether there is evidence of arbitrary, capricious, or biased behavior on the part of the instructor, which may have affected the process.
 If not, the grade remains as it has been recorded.
-The Academic Dean's judgment is final.